patooworld/PWCloud/Debugging-an-Extension-with-VS-Code.md

 ```

 *To debug against an Azure Data Studio Enlistment*
--	Create an environment variable SQLOPS_DEV (or similar) pointing to the root of your enlistment.
+-	Create an environment variable ADS_DEV (or similar) pointing to the root of your enlistment.
--	Install the attached `SQL Operations Studio Debug` extension from https://marketplace.visualstudio.com/items?itemName=ms-mssql.sqlops-debug
+-	Install the `Azure Data Studio Studio Debug` extension from https://marketplace.visualstudio.com/items?itemName=ms-mssql.sqlops-debug
 -	Open your extension in VS Code and add the following launch.json file
 -	Hit F5 to debug!
 Note that attach & test work too (just change the “type” to sqlopsExtensionHost and it’ll work)